RakhithJK/Mailu-Mailu-wiki/Email-configuration-best-practices-overview.md

 # How to
 - postfix
-	- force starttls (no cert check, encrypt)
-	- force starttls (with cert check, secure?)
-	- dane
+  - /etc/postfix/tls_policy.map > overrides/postfix/tls_policy
-	- more I forgot :(
+  - maybe fingerprinting could be added as well (need nextgens help for this)
 - fail2ban (move this from the FAQ to this page)
-- set mta-sts
+- set mta-sts (domain must be configured as well with domain entry)
-- describe user message rate limit.
-How to reset this?
+- ability spoof emails.
+Set wildcards/aliases (in gui).

 #1902
 docker-compose exec smtp cat /etc/postfix/tls_policy.map > overrides/postfix/tls_policy